Based on research we know you can’t change behavior when you are in shame, so emotional recovery is the key.

 HOW I CAN HELP

-I am committed to making sure you are getting the help you need.
+As mental health consultant and coach, I am committed to making sure you are getting the help you need.

-Contact me for a free consultation, rates and information.
+Contact me for rates and information.

 Emotional literacy – the ability to identify emotions and name what we are feeling – puts us in choice.
 It offers us the opportunity to transform not only the way we see and value ourselves, but how we don’t have to be defined by the things we are not yet ready or able to change.